Adolphe Quetelet: Work

 His scientific research encompassed a wide range of different scientific disciplines: meteorology, astronomy, mathematics, statistics, demography, sociology, criminology and history of science.
 He made significant contributions to scientific development, but he also wrote several monographs directed to the general public.
 He founded the Royal Observatory of Belgium, founded or co-founded several national and international statistical societies and scientific journals, and presided over the first series of the International Statistical Congresses.
 Quetelet was a liberal and an anticlerical, but not an atheist or materialist nor a socialist.

+Optics

+Adolphe Quetelet discovered the optical phenomenon Quetelet rings.

 Social physics

 The new science of probability and statistics was mainly used in astronomy at the time, where it was essential to account for measurement errors around means.
 This was done using the method of least squares.
 Quetelet was among the first to apply statistics to social science, planning what he called "social physics".
 He was keenly aware of the overwhelming complexity of social phenomena, and the many variables that needed measurement.
 His goal was to understand the statistical laws underlying such phenomena as crime rates, marriage rates or suicide rates.
 He wanted to explain the values of these variables by other social factors.
 These ideas were rather controversial among other scientists at the time who held that it contradicted the concept of freedom of choice.

 His most influential book was Sur l'homme et le développement de ses facultés, ou Essai de physique sociale, published in 1835 (In English translation, it is titled Treatise on Man, but a literal translation would be "On Man and the Development of his Faculties, or Essay on Social Physics").
 In it, he outlines the project of a social physics and describes his concept of the "average man" (l'homme moyen) who is characterized by the mean values of measured variables that follow a normal distribution.
 He collected data about many such variables.
 Quetelet wrote about these values as "ideals" with deviations from them as being less than or more than ideal.
 He saw the average body as an ideal beauty and something to be desired and his work was influential on Francis Galton who coined the term eugenics.

 Quetelet's student Pierre François Verhulst developed the logistic function in the 1830s as a model of population growth; see Logistic function for details.

 When Auguste Comte discovered that Quetelet had appropriated the term 'social physics', which Comte had originally introduced, Comte found it necessary to invent the term 'sociologie' (sociology) because he disagreed with Quetelet's notion that a theory of society could be derived from a collection of statistics.

 Adolphe Quetelet also had a significant influence on Florence Nightingale who shared with him a religious view of statistics which saw understanding statistics as revealing the work of God in addition to statistics being a force of good administration.
 Nightingale met Quetelet in person at the 1860 International Statistical Congress in London, and they corresponded for years afterwards.